bishoyb1251/sep10-freedom-project/blog/entry06.md

 #### Sources
 Some Sources I used to be able to work and find out about Accoutning are [this website which is the home page for the animating system which I used](https://wowjs.uk/)
+I also had used some youtube videos to be able to see how accouting is used around the world.

 #### Screenshots,Code snippets of my tinkering work
 Some code I used was ![image](https://github.com/bishoyb1251/sep10-freedom-project/assets/146866628/f39921c1-2c73-4af4-9c74-cc58288a875b)